Elios-Lab/LaneChangeIntentionRecognition/README.md

 This repository includes the pipeline for preparing data and training models to predict lane changes.

+⚠️ If you downloaded the dataset from Zenodo, you can skip directly to the Setup section. ⚠️

 ### Workflow Overview

 1. **Log Conversion**: Convert `.txt` logs to `.h5` (CDF format) using `generate_CDF_Carla_log_to_H5.py`.